Who Qualifies as an Accredited Investor?

 InstitutionalBanks, savings institutions, broker-dealers, registered investment advisers, insurance companies, registered investment companies, business development companies (BDCs), Small Business Investment Companies (SBICs), Rural Business Investment Companies (RBICs)

-Entity with assets over $5MCorporations, partnerships, limited liability companies (LLCs, expressly recognized), trusts; not formed for the specific purpose of acquiring the securities
+Entity with assets over $5MCorporations, tax-exempt nonprofit organizations, Massachusetts or similar business trusts, partnerships; not formed for the specific purpose of acquiring the securities

 Family officesAt least $5 million in assets under management; not formed for the specific purpose of acquiring the securities; investment directed by a person with knowledge and experience in financial and business matters